 The Information Society Project at Yale Law School is an intellectual center addressing the implications of the Internet and new information technologies for law and society, guided by the values of democracy, development, and civil liberties.
+Areas of focus include copyrights, media law and policy, and privacy.

 The ISP has grown considerably since its founding by Yale Law Professor Jack Balkin in 1997.
 The ISP celebrated its 15th year in 2012.
 It now hosts a number of initiatives, including the Abrams Institute for Freedom of Expression, the Knight Law and Media Program, and the Thomson Reuters Initiative on Law and Technology.
 The center is housed at the fourth floor of 40 Ashmun Street in New Haven, where fellows from around the globe come to pursue research and produce significant scholarship.